AndreaFalanti/popnas/README.md

 ## TODO
-- Improve and tweak best model training script.
 - Improve the restoring function and investigate potential bugs (especially in prediction and expansion phase it could not work properly, since
   I only wrote the logic to stop it during CNN training, which should be the 90% of the cases).
-- Improve quality of plots generated, adding new relevant metrics if useful.
-- Generalize on other datasets, right now some logic is basically hardcoded for CIFAR-10 usage, but it shouldn't require much work to support other datasets.